 Like many of you- I watched The Oprah Winfrey Show every afternoon M-F without fail.

-I got my hands on a copy of the book asap, and I gotta say!- This book was transformational!
-Later, I grabbed a copy of The simple abundance.
-Journal of gratitude taught me so many wonderful life lessons, along with how to cultivate a grateful heart.
+I was inspired!
+I got my hands on a copy of the book asap, and I have to say!- This book was transformational!

 How to Practice Gratitude Every Day: